nus-cs2103/website-base/admin/ip-w06.md

 </div>
 <p/>

-* {{ icon_tip }} If you added the `Ui.png` correctly and set up product website correctly, ==you should be able to see your screenshot in the [iP Showcase](ip-showcase.html) page==.
+* {{ icon_tip }} If you added the `Ui.png` correctly and set up the product website correctly, ==you should be able to **see your screenshot in the [iP Showcase](ip-showcase.html) page**== %%(a link to the iP Showcase page is also available in the top navigation menu → Links)%%.

 #### {{ thumb(3) }} Release the product

-* Create a new jar file.
+* **Create a new jar file** using Gradle.
+Creating jar file using Intellij is not recommended unless the project is very simple.
-* Ensure the jar file works %%(reason: it will be used to grade your iP)%%.<br>
+* **Do the following [_smoke tests_](https://en.wikipedia.org/wiki/Smoke_testing_(software))** to ensure the jar file works %%(reason: it will be used to grade your iP)%%.<br>
-  ==Get a team member to test the Jar file on their computer==, preferrably someone using a different Operating System %%(reason: it's possible for the jar file to work on your computer but not on others')%%.
+  1. Copy the jar file to an empty folder and test it from there.
+This should surface issues with hard-coded file paths.
+  1. Pass the jar file to team members and ask them to do a test drive.
+Assuming some of your team members' OS differ from yours, this should verify if the app is cross-platform.
-* Create a new release on GitHub (e.g., `v0.2`) and upload the jar file.
+* **Create a new release on GitHub** (e.g., `v0.2`) and upload the jar file.

 <div class="indented">